 - They will starve and die potentially

 With this, you’re essentially adding in a food source to their life that they may not be used to.
 The problem is, when you feed them, you’re essentially the one taking care of them.
 It’s like they’re your cats now, but they won’t be living inside.
 If you’re giving them food, water, shelter, and companions, you’re basically building a home for these little guys.
-Lots of times, with removing food, it can also cause them to still come in and bother you.
+Lots of times, removing food, it can also cause them to still come in and bother you.

 It doesn’t make them move to a new place.
 They’ve identified your place as their home and place to get sustenance, that they may abandon their feral ways.
-It can be a huge problem, and it does attract the worst kinds of problem.
+It can be a huge problem, and it does attract the worst kinds of problems.

 Now, what does this also attract?
 Male cats.
 Male cats can impregnate female cats, and this creates a problem, because of the following: